Realizing Immersive Communications in Human Digital Twin by Edge Computing Empowered Tactile Internet: Visions and Case Study: Future Research Directions

 \subsection{Predictive Haptic Interaction and Resource Optimization}

-Caching TI feedbacks on edge servers based on predictions during haptic interactions has a great potential to significantly reduce the HDT service latency.
-However, unlike traditional content caching, caching haptic signals is much more challenging because most of them are hard to be modeled, and hence impossible to be properly cached.
-Therefore, to ensure ultra-timely and accurate responses, advanced prediction algorithms, such as deep neural networks, along with the network resource optimization are imperative.
+Caching feedbacks on edge servers based on predictions during immersive interactions has a great potential to significantly reduce the HDT service latency.
+However, unlike traditional content caching, caching multi-modal signals (particularly the tactile ones) is much more challenging because most of them are hard to be modeled, and hence impossible to be properly cached.
+Therefore, to ensure ultra-timely and accurate responses, advanced algorithms, such as deep neural networks, along with the resource optimization are imperative.